Common Hiding Spots for Rats in Residential Homes

 Invasive Animal Species in Texas

-Texas is are home to a wide variety of animal species.
+Texas is home to a wide variety of animal species.
 While some species are native to the state, others are non-native, invasive species.
-These invasive species can significantly damage the environment, threaten native species and become a nuisance to homeowners.
+These invasive species can significantly damage the environment, threaten native species, and become a nuisance to homeowners.
 Similarly, although native species typically benefit the environment, they can damage property when they inhabit homes and businesses.
 What Is an Invasive Species?
 An invasive species is an organism that isn't native or indigenous to a specific area and is potentially harmful to that area.
 These species can harm an area's environment and economic health.
 A non-native species can be invasive or non-invasive, and it can arrive somewhere new accidentally or be introduced on purpose.
-For a non-native species to be invasive, it must behave in the following ways: Adapt to a new area quickly and easily Reproduce quickly Cause harm to the economy, native animals and plants or properties in the area How Are Invasive Species Harmful to the Environment?
-An invasive...
+For a non-native species to be invasive, it must behave in the following ways: Adapt to a new area quickly and easily Reproduce quickly Cause harm to the economy, native animals and plants, or properties in the area How Are Invasive Species Harmful to the Environment?
+An invasive species...

 Read More